ndming/virtual-object-insertion/README.md

 deactivate
 ```

-- Note that Python intepreter version inside the virtual environment is the
+- Note that the Python intepreter version inside a virtual environment is the
 version of the Python intepreter that was used to run the `venv` module.

 #### torch environment